Could the UK’s National Security and Investment Act affect your business?

 (a) Control

-Control is defined in the act to include:
+Control is defined in the NSI Act to include:

-• A transaction where an entity acquires or increases its interest in a qualifying entity such that it is interested in at least 25 per cent (or such that it crosses the 50 per cent or 75 per cent thresholds).
+- A transaction where an entity acquires or increases its interest in a qualifying entity such that it is interested in more than 25 per cent (or such that it crosses the threshold of more than 50 per cent or 75 per cent or more).

-In most cases, then, control requires the acquisition of at least a 25 per cent interest, although transactions below this threshold could be caught by the "material influence" or other limbs.
-In this regard, note the scrutiny of Altice’s 18 per cent stake in BT Group plc, which was called in at a percentage threshold significantly below 25 per cent.
+In most cases, then, control requires the acquisition of more than a 25 per cent interest, although transactions below this threshold could be caught by the "material influence" or other limbs.
+In this regard, note the scrutiny of Altice’s increase to an 18 per cent stake in BT Group plc in December 2021, which was called in at a percentage threshold significantly below 25 per cent (and which the Government ultimately concluded to take no further action).

 (b) Qualifying entities or assets